 In that wealthiness, I thought I could reach out a structure or how the space formed by changing the transparent viewpoint There could be something in common between our lives like adoring someone special who doesn’t exist.

-I take a photograph of buildings in a residential area on outskirts of Tokyo where I live.
+I took a photograph of buildings in a residential area on the outskirts of Tokyo where I live.

-Buildings are something familier and reticent.
-That was the perfect subject to reconsider about the experience of aspect.
+Buildings are something familiar and reticent.
+That was the perfect subject to reconsider the experience of.

-I’ve been trying to find out some sort of relevance from the collection of plane images but then I realized that I have to reconstruct the method, using photographic images, to approach “seeing by light” To deviate from photo frame became the turning point in my work.
+I’ve been trying to find some sort of relevance from the collection of plane images but then I realized that I have to reconstruct the method, using photographic images, to approach “seeing by light” .
+To deviate from the photo frame became the turning point in my work.

 After a continuous trial and error, I then gain a sequence to space approaching buildings, the subject of this work.

 There was a forest near the house where I lived when I was a child.